Signal Protocol: Usage

-Open Whisper Systems first introduced the protocol in their TextSecure app.
-They later merged an encrypted voice calling application called RedPhone into the TextSecure app and renamed it as Signal.
+Open Whisper Systems first introduced the protocol in application TextSecure.
+They later merged an encrypted voice call application named RedPhone into TextSecure and renamed it Signal.

 In November 2014, Open Whisper Systems announced a partnership with WhatsApp to provide end-to-end encryption by incorporating the Signal Protocol into each WhatsApp client platform.
 Open Whisper Systems said that they had already incorporated the protocol into the latest WhatsApp client for Android and that support for other clients, group/media messages, and key verification would be coming soon after.
 On April 5, 2016, WhatsApp and Open Whisper Systems announced that they had finished adding end-to-end encryption to "every form of communication" on WhatsApp, and that users could now verify each other's keys.
 In February 2017, WhatsApp announced a new feature, WhatsApp Status, which uses the Signal Protocol to secure its contents.
 In October 2016, WhatsApp's parent company Facebook also deployed an optional mode called Secret Conversations in Facebook Messenger which provides end-to-end encryption using an implementation of the Signal Protocol.

 In September 2015, G Data Software launched a new messaging app called Secure Chat which used the Signal Protocol.
 G Data discontinued the service in May 2018.

-In September 2016, Google launched a new messaging app called Allo, which featured an optional Incognito Mode that used the Signal Protocol for end-to-end encryption.
-In March 2019, Google discontinued Allo in favor of their Messages app on Android.
-In November 2020, Google announced that they would be using the Signal Protocol to provide end-to-end encryption by default to all RCS-based conversations between users of their Messages app, starting with one-to-one conversations.
+In September 2016, Google launched a new messaging app called Allo, which featured an optional "incognito mode" that used the Signal Protocol for end-to-end encryption.
+In March 2019, Google discontinued Allo in favor of their Google Messages app on Android.
+In November 2020, Google announced that they would be using the Signal Protocol to provide end-to-end encryption by default to all RCS-based conversations between users of their Google Messages app, starting with one-to-one conversations.

 In January 2018, Open Whisper Systems and Microsoft announced the addition of Signal Protocol support to an optional Skype mode called Private Conversations.

 Influence

 The Signal Protocol has had an influence on other cryptographic protocols.
 In May 2016, Viber said that their encryption protocol is a custom implementation that "uses the same concepts" as the Signal Protocol.
 Forsta's developers have said that their app uses a custom implementation of the Signal Protocol.

-The Double Ratchet algorithm that was introduced as part of the Signal Protocol has also been adopted by other protocols.
+The Double Ratchet Algorithm that was introduced as part of the Signal Protocol has also been adopted by other protocols.
 OMEMO is an XMPP Extension Protocol (XEP) that was introduced in the Conversations messaging app and approved by the XMPP Standards Foundation (XSF) in December 2016 as XEP-0384.
-Matrix is an open communications protocol that includes Olm, a library that provides optional end-to-end encryption on a room-by-room basis via a Double Ratchet algorithm implementation.
-The developers of Wire have said that their app uses a custom implementation of the Double Ratchet algorithm.
+Matrix is an open communications protocol that includes Olm, a library that provides optional end-to-end encryption on a room-by-room basis via a Double Ratchet Algorithm implementation.
+The developers of Wire have said that their app uses a custom implementation of the Double Ratchet Algorithm.

 Messaging Layer Security, an IETF proposal, uses Asynchronous ratcheting trees to efficiently improve upon security guarantees over Signal's Double Ratchet.